Trade Forex Trading

 How Do I Calculate Leverage in Forex using 1:100 Example and 1:400 Example

-If you have a 1,000 dollar account with leverage 1:100 you can buy a maximum of 1 lot which is equal to 100,000 dollars Forex contract(1 Standard lot).
+If you have a 1,000 dollar account with leverage 1:100 you as a trader can buy a maximum of 1 lot which is equal to 100,000 dollars Forex contract(1 Standard lot).

-If you have a 1,000 dollar account with leverage 1:400 you can buy a maximum of 4 lots which is equivalent to 400,000 dollars Forex contract(4 Standard lots).
+If you have a 1,000 dollar account with leverage 1:400 you as a trader can buy a maximum of 4 lots which is equivalent to 400,000 dollars Forex contract(4 Standard lots).

-Let us calculate Forex profits and losses based on two examples of used leverage, based on $1,000 dollars account:
+Let us calculate FX profits and losses based on 2 examples of used leverage, based on $1,000 dollars account:

 NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:400 leverage, but you only trade 1 lot the used leverage you are using is 1:100, But if you trade 4 contracts then the leverage you'll use is 1:400 which is equal to Maximum leverage(1:400).